Infectious diseases & the 21st century

 - Loss of freedom to move wherever we want (holidays, weekends away, visiting elderly parents)

-- Loss of believe in a government to protect us ( as covid cases soar and political leaders continue to make senseless decisions)
+- Loss of believing in a government to protect us ( as covid cases soar and political leaders continue to make senseless decisions)

 - Loss of jobs /businesses